samathaluca/fallen/README.md

     5. All external links and Navbar/Navbar work for each size device.
     6. Page displays reliably within each browser tested in sequence.
     7. Chrome Dev tools as with index.html.
+    8. Comments checked and all old comments were removed.

 - changes.html file (recovery stories page)
     1. HTML validator revealed stray </span> end tag.
 Tag was removed.